Guide to the style and tone of writing we want on libcom.org, particularly in the news and blog sections of the website.

-The libcom.org style guide is designed to give our website more consistency in our articles across all the different sections.
+The libcom.org style guide is designed to make our content easier to read and give our website more consistency in our articles across all the different sections.
 A lot of great material and information in alternative media sources today suffers from simply poor quality production and style, and we aim to try and address that.
-Compiled with help from Freedom Press, this style guide applies to the News, Thought, Organise and Features parts of the site.
+Compiled with help from Freedom Press, this style guide applies to the news and blog sections of the site, and to the library and history sections where appropriate (i.e. for new writing, as opposed to republishing old content).

 These are the kinds of articles and writing styles we would like for different parts of the site:

-Primarily we are interested in three main things, in this order of importance:
+Primarily we are interested in three main things:

 - Stories about people taking collective direct action to improve their lives.
-Example: Fighting the Fair Hike in San Francisco
+Example: Striking Bangladeshi garment workers win 77% pay rise

 - Libertarian and working class analysis and perspective on current events, such as wars, natural disasters and other big mainstream news stories.
-Example: Post Office privatisation will be disguised as workers' ownership
+Example: Greece: when the state turns antifa

 - News about the effects of corporate and government policies on people and the environment.
-Example: 12 million trapped in forced labour worldwide
+Example: Death-trapped in a burning cage - the Ashulia inferno

 While these are our priorities we will publish almost any other news stories provided they fit the aims and ethos of the site with the general exception of the following topics: